mchalet/weather-app/README.md

 ## Weather App Challenge

 TODOS:
 1. Currently, API calls for the forecast are hard coded to 10 days.
-Attempts to dynamically insert a count from the form break the API call.
+Attempts to dynamically insert a count from the form breaks the API call.
 Need to investigate cause.
 2. Find cause of 'computedMatch' error in dev tool console.
+3. Add unit testing, form validation, and test edge cases.
-3. Fix up the gritty UI and styling.
+4. Fix up gritty UI and styling.

 ### Getting Started